Tuesday, November 26, 2024

 9-29-24 design improves that.

-I found myself putting the 9-29-24 assembly on hold for a couple of weeks, partially because I was pretty tired of revising the board, and also having a feeling (an incorrect one, fortunately) that the 9-29-24 revisions would make things less reliable, not more.
+I found myself putting the 9-29-24 assembly on hold for a couple of weeks, partially because I was tired of revising the board, and also having a feeling (incorrect, fortunately) that the 9-29-24 revisions would make things less reliable, not more.

 My design requires VCC on the far left--make sure you get that style of OLED if you build this project.

 Spinning the rotary encoder advances or diminishes the counter on the OLED as expected.
-Every time.
+Every time, without fail.
 Thank goodness.

 Next: I have augment the code to create a user interface for the frequency counter....yes, I will get to that someday, but it means a lot of code changes.